chaosiris/com2004/README.md

 ### <ins>3\. classify</ins>

 Once the training feature vectors have been reduced, we can apply labels to each test feature vector based on the **k-Nearest Neighbour (k-NN)** algorithm.
 In order to accomplish this, we iterate through each test feature vector and calculate the shortest **Euclidean distance** to its surrounding feature vectors.
 Thus, the nearest training feature vector is selected and the test feature vector is labeled accordingly (e.g. R for white rook) and returned as a string array representing each square in all 25 chess images used for testing (**25 \* 64 = 1600** values in the array).
-This function is then called in the **`classify_squares`** and `classify_boards` functions, and the labeling accuracy is calculated by comparing the returned string array to the pre-existing data in `boards.dev.json`.
+This function is then called in the **`classify_squares`** and **`classify_boards`** functions, and the labeling accuracy is calculated by comparing the returned string array to the pre-existing data in `boards.dev.json`.

+In the second version, I have improved upon the k-NN algorithm used by taking the nearest 5 neighbouring training feature vectors into consideration, as represented by the **N\_NEIGHBOURS constant**.
+Upon further testing, I have found that **N\_NEIGHBOURS = 5** gives the **highest accuracy percentage** among N\_NEIGHBOURS = 1 to 10, hence I have finalized my code on this value.
+Additionally, I have used the **Counter** instance from Python's default **collections** library to determine the most common neighbouring training feature vector, in order to select the final k-NN value based on the majority.

 ## <ins>**External References**</ins>